 This year, nonprofits across Cottage Grove, Eugene, Florence, Pleasant Hill, and Springfield have adapted their volunteer needs and have hundreds of volunteer spots available to support their work throughout these three days.

 - 74% are outdoor projects

 - Virtual projects can be done at home, or onsite with your own computer/phone, e.g. online chats or calls with homebound seniors, newsletter designing, research projects, hosting virtual focus groups, etc.

 - Remote projects allow for volunteers to collect supplies from an agency (or help provide resources to obtain supplies), package together or complete, and deliver back to the agency, e.g. assembling kits, writing thank you notes, etc.

-All volunteers and agency staff must wear masks for both indoor and outdoor projects, and additional precautions will be taken throughout projects.
+All volunteers and agency staff must wear masks for both indoor and outdoor projects where physical social distancing is not possible), and additional precautions will be taken throughout projects.
 We are continuing to monitor health and safety recommendations from the CDC, OSHA, OHA, and Lane County Public Health.